robmuh/robmuh.github.com/_posts/2014-10-03-python-in-browser.markdown

 running Python in the web browser using JavaScript (think codeacademy.com and Skulpt) and those that run Python on the server and send the results back to the web browser (think groklearning.com, checkio.org, sphere-research.com).
-It's no surprise that learning JavaScript in the browser and Python and Java on the desktop works out best in the long run for education.
+Its no surprise that learning JavaScript in the browser and Python and Java on the desktop works out best in the long run for education.